 St Augustine’s parish has been at the centre of Catholic life in High Wycombe for more than 120 years and we are fortunate to belong to a thriving community experiencing growing numbers.

 Our parish has a long and interesting history dating back to 1889 when local landowner Philip F. Rose, a convert to the Catholic faith, asked Bishop Arthur Riddell to set up a parish here.

-From here the other churches in High Wycombe – St James, St Wulstan’s and Our Lady of Grace developed.
-Together with St Edmund Campion they combined to make up the parish of Blessed John Henry Newman.
+From here there developed the other churches in High Wycombe – St James, St Wulstan’s and Our Lady of Grace.
+Together with St Edmund Campion, acquired from Great Missenden parish, they combined to make up the parish of Blessed John Henry Newman.

 Today we are blessed as a parish having more than 500 families, a vibrant liturgy, a beautiful church building and strong and active lay leadership in many aspects of parish life.

 On 29th August 2014 , at a standing-room-only farewell Mass, we said goodbye to our Parish Priest of 36 years, Fr Willie Strain, who has retired to his native Donegal.
 We look forward to welcoming Fr J J Bernard OMI during September and early October and then Mgr Paul Donovan, our new Parish Priest.